October 13, 2021

-“After being a premier online destination for fans to buy their favorite cult movies on disc, I’m thrilled to see Ronin Flix take it to the next level and form their own exclusive label,” said Eric Wilkinson, director of home video sales and acquisitions at MVD, in a statement.
+“After being a premier online destination for fans to buy their favorite cult movies on disc, I’m thrilled to see Ronin Flix take it to the next level and form their own exclusive label,” Eric Wilkinson, director of home video sales and acquisitions at MVD, said in a statement.
 “Our team is looking forward to a great distribution partnership with Ronin Flix as we welcome them to our family of the best collector’s brands in the industry.”

 “We are thrilled to be working with MVD.
 They have deep roots in the industry and understand the cult film business like no one else,” read a Ronin Flix statement.
 “We couldn’t ask for a better partner for distributing our collection of classic genre films at retail.”

 In I Spit on Your Grave, Camille Keaton stars as Jennifer Hills, a young and beautiful career woman who rents a backwoods cabin to write her first novel.
 Attacked by a group of local lowlifes and left for dead, she devises a horrific plan to inflict revenge.
 Special features include a location featurette hosted by writer Michael Gingold and audio commentary with writer-director Meir Zarchi.